Legionella Risk Assessments

 • Water main breaks

-What are the symptoms?
+What are the symptoms of Legionella disease?

 Landlord and Business owners obligation on Legionella risk assessment